stanfordnlp/CoreNLP/_pages/ssplit.md

 Sentence splitting is the process of dividing text into sentences.
 For instance the document `Hello world.
 Hello world again.` would be split into the sentences
 `Hello world.` and `Hello world again.` CoreNLP splits documents into sentences via a set of rules.

+As of 4.5.0, the `ssplit` annotator is automatically included as part of the `tokenize` annotator.
+It is no longer necessary to specify `ssplit` as part of the annotators list.
+If using an older version, it would still be necessary to incude `ssplit` in the annotators list.

 | Name | Annotator class name | Requirement | Generated Annotation | Description |
 | --- | --- | --- | --- | --- |
 | ssplit | WordToSentencesAnnotator | TokensAnnotation | SentencesAnnotation | Splits text into sentences. |